adfernandes/libmdbx/README.md

 ### in English

-This mirror on github is no longer being updated or used.
-The libmdbx project has been completely relocated to the jurisdiction of the Russian Federation.
+The mirror on github is no longer being updated or used.
+The _libmdbx_ project has been completely relocated to the jurisdiction of the Russian Federation.
 Please refer to https://libmdbx.dqdkfa.ru for documentation and https://sourcecraft.dev/dqdkfa/libmdbx for the source code (it is still open and provided with first-class free support).
 Regardless of anything else, I would like to thank [Erigon](https://erigon.tech/) once again for the sponsorship.